 Use tongs: Avoid piercing the brats with a fork while grilling.
 This prevents flavorful juices from escaping, keeping the sausages moist and tasty.

-Don’t overcook: Use a meat thermometer and cook to 160 degrees F. This ensures they are cooked through but will be perfectly juicy.
+Don’t overcook: Use an instant read meat thermometer and cook to 160 degrees F. This ensures they are cooked through but will be perfectly juicy.

 Toasted buns: To prevent soggy buns, briefly toast the empty rolls with open side down on the grill.
 Or for indoor cooking, place the buns under the broiler for a couple of minutes before serving.